 Here’s a bonus tip, from yours truly!

 If you want to eat at the Fair, consider doing so in the kiddie area!
-Not only are the prices much lower and the selections kid-friendly, the lines are usually non-existent!
+Not only are the prices much lower and the selections kid-friendly, but the lines are also usually non-existent!

 Will you be attending the Spring Fair?
 Any other tips you might share?